Current testing methodology is v1.2

 Totally off-topic but one way to get around the issue of different frequencies in Australia, New Zealand, Hong Kong and the USA – or anywhere else is to buy a dual voltage Smart Home Automation hub from the USA – something that can handle 120-240v – and then buy all your compatible devices from the USA too.
 This gives you a wider range of compatible devices (there are more Z-Wave devices made for the USA first that other markets).
 Not a brilliant idea but one to consider.
 It’s too late for me already.

-The Aeotec Range Extender 6 works.
+The Aeotec Range Extender 6 (now updated to the Aeotec Z-Wave Plus Range Extender 7) works.
 It solved the issue I had with a weak switch.
 It’s fast, really fast at responding and I wish I could force all my devices to route through it for that reason.
 I might get another one to do just that.

-For less than $30 USD it’s definitely worth getting this Z-Wave range extender to boost your signal through your house.
+For less than a dinner out, it’s definitely worth getting this Z-Wave range extender to boost your signal through your house.
 I’ve had no failed nodes and no failed commands since I added it to the end of my house.

 I thought I could add more switches and devices and it would fix my issues but being limited to 4 hops, this is the only thing that has.